kgiszczak/shale/README.md

 # Shale

-Shale is a Ruby object mapper and serializer for JSON, YAML, TOML, CSV and XML.
+Shale is a Ruby object mapper and serializer for JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded.
-It allows you to parse JSON, YAML, TOML, CSV and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML, CSV or XML.
+It allows you to parse JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML, CSV, XML or x-www-form-urlencoded.

 Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)

 ## Features

-* Convert JSON, YAML, TOML, CSV and XML to Ruby data model
+* Convert JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded to Ruby data model
-* Convert Ruby data model to JSON, YAML, TOML, CSV and XML
+* Convert Ruby data model to JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded
 * Generate JSON and XML Schema from Ruby models
 * Compile JSON and XML Schema into Ruby models
-* Out of the box support for JSON, YAML, Tomlib, toml-rb, CSV, Nokogiri, REXML and Ox parsers
+* Out of the box support for JSON, YAML, Tomlib, toml-rb, CSV, Nokogiri, REXML, Ox, Rack x-www-form-urlencoded parsers
 * Support for custom adapters

 ## Installation